proofjke/proofjke/README.md

 - **Economic Background:** I don't just build features; I understand the business context and ROI.
 - **Resource Efficiency:** I believe in testing hypotheses with minimal resources to find the highest impact.
 - **GameDev Spirit:** Experience in gaming allows me to bring high engagement and gamification mechanics to non-gaming products.
+- **AI-Native:** Accelerating product delivery by using AI for end-to-end automation, rapid prototyping, and deep data synthesis to minimize Time-to-Market.

 ---